kw7oe/jekyll-personal-website/_posts/2018-12-01-advent-of-code-2018-day-1-part-2.md

 sys	0m0.184s
 ```

-At first, I thought I am having a infinity loop and was kind of disappointed as
+At first, I thought I am having infinity loop and was kind of disappointed as
-it was my forth time I fix my code bug.
-Then after awhile, I just realized, it
+it was my forth time fixing the solution.
+Then, I jrealized, it
-just take so long to compute the answer.
+just take a long time to compute the answer.

-After a few hours I solved the problem, while resting, I thought about how to
+After a few hours, I started to think about how to
 improve the performance.
-Only then I realized why it took so long.
+Then, I realized why it took so long.

 ### Improved Solution
 It is beacuse of the use of `List`. `Enum.member?/2` will iterate through every